 Most of the work of the Lace Finishing Trade Board was focused around Nottingham, a major international centre for the production of lace in the 19th and early 20th centuries.
 Large sheets of patterned lace were produced by machines in factories and then finished by hand.
 Once off the loom, the sheets were bleached and dyed.
 Workers (often women working at home) then began the laborious process of removing the individual pieces of lace from the sheets and clipping off the loose threads until the strip of lace was tidy enough to sell.
 Management of the homeworkers was usually sub-contracted by the factories to middlewomen, who were often themselves poorly paid.
 The Lace Finishing Trade Board was one of the first Boards to be created under the Trade Board Act, and was established in 1910 with the intention to provide a guaranteed minimum wage for lace finishers and to try to stamp out sweatshop conditions in the industry.

-The series of trade board papers in the Trades Union Congress archive includes two files of documents relating to the Lace Finishing Trade Board.
+The series of trade board papers in the Trades Union Congress archive includes two files of documents relating to the Lace Finishing Trade BoardLink opens in a new window.
 As part of the Modern Records Centre's 'Sweated trades' digitisation project, we have made a selection of these documents available online, including the items highlighted below.
-Some additional items can be found through our digital collection.
+Some additional items can be found through our digital collectionLink opens in a new window.

 Wage rates and questions of scope: